 The answer is debt.

 In the years leading up to the Great Recession, the financial markets had reposed great confidence in the so-called “peripheral” economies such as Greece and Spain.
+Borrowers had many loan opportunities available to them.
 Lenders from creditor countries such as Germany and the Netherlands were willing to lend to these peripheral countries at very low spreads by historical standards.

 The result was a great run up in debt inside Europe between 2002 and 2008.
 The figure below summarizes the net borrowing / lending position of each European country on the horizontal axis.
 Each country is ranked on this axis by its average current account position as a share of GDP over the 2002-2008 period.
 A negative number means that the country was a net borrower during this period, and a positive number means that it was a net lender.
 We color-code borrowers in red and lenders in blue.